-- The Planet-Friendly Kitchen is a lovely little guide to make significant changes to your diet and shopping habits, but not with overwhelm.
+We should not really need books to be a better shopper, but in this minefield of unethical food, sometimes it’s good to have a helping guiding hand, to avoid greenwash and choose the best foods, depending on what you eat.
+The Planet-Friendly Kitchen is a lovely little guide to make significant changes to your diet and shopping habits, but not with overwhelm.
 Look at the facts and see which items to buy and avoid, and sustainable ways to prepare them.
-See tips for keeping safe in the kitchen (people and pets).

 - A Pocket Guide to Sustainable Food Shopping is a handy little guide, to help you decode the language on egg cartons and ask butchers where meat is sourced.
 Veggies will also find it helpful: Which plant milk should you choose?
 How do you stop asparagus from spoiling fast?
 Also find tips to cut food waste, shop at bulk bins and make better choices.